Joint Beamforming and Position Optimization for Fluid RIS-aided ISAC Systems: Gradient and Hessian matrix Derivation of

 Given that $\widetilde{f}_1(\mathbf{p}_n)$ is the sum of the sub-functions $\widetilde{f}_{1,1}$, $\widetilde{f}_{1,2}$, $\widetilde{f}_{1,3}$ shown in (\ref{p_obj2}), the derivative of $\widetilde{f}_1(\mathbf{p}_n)$ is equal to the respective derivatives of the sub-functions.

-For the first sub-function $\widetilde{f}_{1,1}$, the first-order derivative with respect to $p_{x,n}$ and $p_{y,n}$ is the derivative of a composite function, where the outer function is a cosine function while the interior function is linear.
-As a result, the can be handled by the chain rule of derivative.
+For the sub-function $\widetilde{f}_{1,1}$, the first-order derivative w.r.t. $p_{x,n}$ and $p_{y,n}$ is the derivative of a composite function, where the outer function is a cosine function while the interior function is linear.
+Therefore, we can adopt the chain rule of derivatives.
 First, we derive the the first-order derivatives of $\widetilde{f}_{1,1}$: